 The Chesapeake and Ohio Railroad constructed one of the longest elevated railways in country, if not the world.
-Extending almost two miles from Fulton Yards in the east to Oregon Hill in the west, this unimpeded and flood-proof section formed a rail by-pass around Downtown Richmond.
+Extending almost two miles from Fulton Yards in the east to Oregon Hill in the west, this unimpeded and flood-proof

-Brown's Island Dam (where T. Tyler Potterfield Memorial Bridge is today)
+Brown's Island Dam (where T. Tyler Potterfield Memorial Bridge is today